PublicDataWorks/complaint-manager/README.md

 ## Local Development Setup

+### Platform Considerations

+  * Mac is the default developer platform for our Core Team
+  * On any other platform (Linux / Windows) the code show compile and run, but this isn't something we've tested

 ### Install Docker

-  * On Linux, run `apt-get install docker`.
-  * On Mac or Windows you may [download it here](https://www.docker.com/products/docker).
+  * On Mac, you may [download it here](https://www.docker.com/products/docker)
-    * Docker for Windows only supports Windows 10.
-If you have an earlier version of Windows you'll need to install [docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.

 ### Set docker hosts for Postgres db and Redis

+  * We depend on access to the local db container for running tests in our IDE
+  * We depend on access to the local redis instance for debugging purposes
   * Using your text editor of choice, edit ```/etc/hosts``` file to add the following lines after the first localhost:

-    ```bash
+    ```
     127.0.0.1       db
     127.0.0.1       redis
     ```

 ### Docker Preferences

-  * To prevent Docker from killing your jest tests with Exit 137, you will need to increase memory that Docker is using.
+  * To prevent Docker from running out of memory, you will need to adjust your Docker settings
   * Under “Resources > Advanced” section in Docker preferences, change your default settings to the following:
     ```
     CPUs: 4,